History

 Consolidation of a project

-An ambitious process of changes began in the 1990s under the Presidency of Joan Echevarría Puig (1991-2009), thanks to the commitment and efforts of a large group of young professionals led by Dr. Josep M. Ramírez Ribas, the foundation’s managing director since 1990, bringing about the levels of excellence and international recognition that the organisation enjoys today.
+In the nineties, under the Presidency of Joan Echevarría Puig (1991-2009), an ambitious process of changes began thanks to the commitment and effort of a large group of young professionals, led at that time by Dr. Josep M. Ramírez Ribas, managing director of the foundation since 1990, the organization was pushed to the levels of excellence and international recognition it enjoys today.

-So in 2002, thanks to the support of the Generalitat de Catalunya and the ONCE Foundation, the Institut Guttmann took a great step forward by opening the new hospital located in the city of Badalona, next to Germans Trias i Pujol University Hospital.
-On a site of over 18,000 m² with modern facilities and a great team of professionals, it has become the centre of excellence that it is today.
+In 2002, thanks to the support of the Generalitat de Catalunya and the ONCE Foundation, all activity was moved to the current hospital in the city of Badalona, next to the Germans Trias i Pujol University Hospital.
+With more than 17,000 m², modern facilities and a large team of professionals, it becomes the international reference hospital it is today.

 Some important